developer-zebra/developer-zebra-site/src/mdna/index.md

  - image-location: left
    title: Feature-based Licensing Puts Admins in Control
    subtitle: New in Zebra MX 10.2
    description: When licensing apps on Zebra devices, it's no longer an all-or-nothing proposition.
-With the release of License Manager in MX 10.2, Zebra devives now allow administrators to license specific features individually, bringing costs and device capabilities better into control.
+With the release of License Manager in MX 10.2, Zebra devices now allow administrators to license specific features individually, bringing costs and device capabilities into better control.
    url: /mx/licensemgr/
    video: YLepzmANq2s
    video_type: youtube